rh-messaging-qe/doccheck/README.md

         |   `-- ODT and PDF formats of comparison documents - compared to previous build (EAP-6.3.0.ER2)
         `-- ODF and PDF formats of full books

-EAP6ComparisonSheet.ods -- tool for automated documents download and comparison, used for EAP 6 EAP7ComparisonSheet.ods -- tool for automated documents download and comparison, used for EAP 7 EAP-6.3.0.ER1 -- first build of particular EAP release, all books in PDF and ODT format are stored EAP-6.3.0.ER2 -- following builds (starting with ER2) in addition contain comparison directory comparison -- diff to previous version in PDF and ODT format
+* EAP6ComparisonSheet.ods -- tool for automated documents download and comparison, used for EAP 6
+* EAP7ComparisonSheet.ods -- tool for automated documents download and comparison, used for EAP 7
+* EAP-6.3.0.ER1 -- first build of particular EAP release, all books in PDF and ODT format are stored
+* EAP-6.3.0.ER2 -- following builds (starting with ER2) in addition contain comparison directory
-           -- if it is needed, diff to another version can be generated and it is stored under comparison/<another_version> directory
+* comparison -- diff to previous version in PDF and ODT format; if it is needed, diff to another version can be generated and it is stored under comparison/<another_version> directory

 Additional information
 ----------------------